grand-mother/grand-ccin2p3/README.md

 source env/setup.sh
 ```

+ This file `.env` is created only if isn't exist, so you can personalise it as you want after creation.
+But, please don't commit/push it in grand_mother grand repository because it's your personal configuration.

-For the first env/setup.sh, you must have "Create VS Code file environment." in log.
+So, for the first env/setup.sh, you must have "Create VS Code file environment." in log.

 ```console